vyos/vyos-documentation/docs/configuration/vpn/l2tp.rst

 RADIUS source address
 ^^^^^^^^^^^^^^^^^^^^^

-If you are using OSPF as IGP always the closets interface connected to the RADIUS server is used.
+If you are using OSPF as IGP, always the closest interface connected to the RADIUS server is used.
 With VyOS 1.2 you can bind all outgoing RADIUS requests to a single source IP e.g. the loopback interface.